Sison amomum: Current range

 The species is found mainly within Southern and Western Europe near the Mediterranean Sea, preferring a temperate climate.
-On Continental Europe Stone parsley is present in Albania, Bulgaria, Romania, Greece and other countries of the Balkans, and is also found in France, Italy, Spain, Switzerland, and a very small presence in Belgium, Germany, and Norway.
+On Continental Europe Stone parsley is present in Albania, Bulgaria, Romania, Greece and other countries of the Balkans, and is also found in France, Italy, Spain, Switzerland, and a very small presence in Belgium, and Germany.
 The plant also appears around the coast of the Black Sea, in Crimea, the Caucasus region, and both European and Asian parts of Turkey, as well as Algeria in North Africa.
 Sison Amomum also grows on the island of Great Britain, and the Mediterranean islands of Sicily, Corsica, Sardinia, and the Balearic Islands.
 In Britain it appears mostly in South East England, and in slightly lesser numbers in South West England, the Midlands and South Wales.
 In North Wales, West Wales, Northern England and the Scottish Borders the plant is also present but is rarer The species has not been reported in northern Scotland and is not present at all on the island of Ireland.
-Stone parsley is also an introduced species in New Zealand, being more concentrated on the North Island.
+Stone parsley is also an introduced species in New Zealand, being more concentrated on the North Island, and has also been introduced on a small part of the coast in Norway.